Stephan Burger: Archbishop of Freiburg

-Views (in selection)
+Views and exercise of office (in selection)

 Burger said in an April 2019 interview that abolishing the mandatory celibacy requirement for Catholic priests is possible under church law.
 The pope, as the Roman Catholic Church's supreme legislator, could change that, he said.
 However, he himself supports the celibacy of priests.

-In a discussion evening with young Catholics in July 2021, which was broadcast publicly as a video, Burger took a negative position against the ordination of women to the priesthood.
+In a discussion evening with young Catholics in July 2021, which was broadcast publicly as a streaming video, Burger took a negative position against the ordination of women to the priesthood.
 He said, he personally has a hard time with that idea.

 In 2018, Burger had rejected the ecclesiastical blessing of same-sex couples for the Archdiocese of Freiburg.
 In his view, refusing the sacrament of marriage or ecclesiastical blessings in such cases does not constitute discrimination against same-sex couples.

+During Archbishop Burger's term of office respectiveley under his leadership, the 2022/2023 budget plan adopted at the end of 2021 classified the personnel at the management level of the Archdiocese of Freiburg in higher salary groups (in addition to the regular basic salary increases).
+The corresponding salaries were increased by up to ten percent or more by the higher salary groups, while the salary of the Archbishop himself was increased by just under six percent (upgrade from salary group B8 to B9).
+The procedure and the amount of the salary increases met with criticism, also in view of the sharp decline in membership and in the available financial resources of the archdiocese.
+The lack of involvement of bodies such as the church tax committee and the church tax representatives in the run-up to the reclassification was criticized.
+Georg Bier, Professor of Canon Law at the University of Freiburg, criticized that the archdiocese's approach contradicted the concept of salaries in the civil service and in the church service in Germany: a higher salary grade is generally only awarded if it is associated with a new function with new, more responsible tasks.

 Honours

 Stephan Burger is an honorary member of the Catholic student's association K.D.St.V.
 Wildenstein at Freiburg.

 In 2016, he has been appointed Knight Commander with Star of the Order of the Holy Sepulchre by Cardinal Edwin Frederick O'Brien, Grand Master of the Order, and was invested in Münster Cathedral on 21 May 2016 by Cardinal Reinhard Marx, Grand Prior of the German Lieutenancy of the Order.
 Burger is member of the Delegation Albertus Magnus Freiburg.

 On 18 June 2016, Burger was appointed Conventual Chaplain ad honorem of the Sovereign Military Order of Malta during the general assembly of the German national association.